SimonSubokLee/ston-docs-son/admin/filesystem.rst

 .. figure:: img/conf_fs9.png
    :align: center

-   MP4HLS access
+   MP4HLS access.

-Inside STON, ``Separator``s are switched to slashes(/) so that the HTTP call standard can be used identically.
-Using this separator eliminates unnecessary File I/O access, as shown below.
+Within STON, the ``Separator`` s are switched to slashes (/) in order to use the HTTP call standard.
+Using this can eliminate unnecessary File I/O access, as shown below.

 .. figure:: img/conf_fs7.png
    :align: center